Why is dithering important to your 32bit mix if you want to release or send it to someone 16bit or 24bit and even mp3 of your project?

 By sound, you make it into 16bit off 32bit where you cut out 16bits of the track near each another 100th millisecond for tracks that are 16bit.
 So it’s often essential to use dithering.

-The process of dithering makes the sound aligned and, therefore, without noise, which creates a delighted route of the sound and interconnects each millisecond.
+The dithering process makes the sound aligned and, therefore, without noise, which creates a delighted route of the sound and interconnects each millisecond.
 Dithering in that way can produce bass or high frequencies without clip or noise.

 Without dithering, you create noise crackle of the 32bit sound, which FL produces by rendering 16bit or 24bit, even mp3’s.
 And FL is 100% 32bit processing.
 So dithering is always recommended.